abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 my kamma, related to my kamma, abide supported by my kamma.
 Whatever kamma I shall do, for good or for ill, of that I will be the heir.”

-The other Brahmavihāras—mettā, karuṇā, and muditā—have an emotional tone, a quality of wishing well to ourselves and others, of wishing to be free from suffering.
+The other brahmavihāras—mettā, karuṇā, and muditā—have an emotional tone, a quality of wishing well to ourselves and others, of wishing to be free from suffering.
 But the fourth one, upekkhā, equanimity, is developed through a conscious reflection on *kamma* *vipāka,* kamma and its results.
 That may not sound terribly interesting, and so it can easily be pushed aside.
-But equanimity is the most refined of the Brahmavihāras.
+But equanimity is the most refined of the brahmavihāras.
 It’s quite a significant mental quality and is difficult to establish.

 When we consciously reflect on cause and effect, we can distinguish one